Connecticut Water Quality at a Glance

 Yes, Connecticut has some of the safest tap water in the nation, with over 97% of the population served water that meets all federal and state health standards.

 The Connecticut Department of Public Health regulates over 2,500 public water systems that provide drinking water to 2.8 million people daily.
 Major utilities like the Metropolitan District Commission conduct comprehensive testing, performing over 140,000 tests annually for more than 130 potential contaminants.
-The state benefits from well-protected reservoir sources and advanced treatment facilities, though residents should stay informed about their local water quality through annual Consumer Confidence Reports and consider testing in older homes with potential lead service lines.
+The state benefits from well-protected reservoir sources and advanced treatment facilities.
+That said, residents in areas with documented PFAS detections — particularly southwestern Connecticut — should review their utility’s Consumer Confidence Report and consider a certified home filter for added assurance.
+Residents with older plumbing should also test their tap water for lead, which can leach from legacy service lines regardless of treatment plant performance.

 What is Connecticut doing about PFAS contamination?

-Connecticut is proactively addressing PFAS through comprehensive testing, legislative action, and utility infrastructure planning ahead of new federal regulations.
+Connecticut is proactively addressing PFAS through comprehensive testing, legislative action, and utility infrastructure planning ahead of the federal 2029 compliance deadline.

-Major utilities including the MDC, Aquarion, and Connecticut Water have been voluntarily testing for PFAS since 2019, with the MDC reporting no detection of the six EPA-regulated PFAS compounds in their 2023 testing.
-Connecticut enacted Public Act No. 24-59 in 2024, which bans PFAS in consumer products and firefighting equipment by 2028.
-The state has received federal funding to help utilities prepare for EPA’s new 4 parts per trillion limit for PFOA and PFOS that takes effect in 2029, with water systems implementing advanced treatment technologies where needed.
+Major utilities including the MDC, Aquarion, and Connecticut Water have been voluntarily testing for PFAS since 2019.
+The MDC continues to report no detection of the six EPA-regulated PFAS compounds in their core supply.
+Connecticut enacted Public Act No. 24-59 in 2024, banning PFAS in consumer products and firefighting equipment by 2028.
+The state has received federal Bipartisan Infrastructure Law funding to help utilities prepare for EPA’s 4 ppt limit for PFOA and PFOS, which took effect in April 2024 with a 2029 compliance date.
+Advanced treatment systems including granular activated carbon and reverse osmosis are being evaluated or installed at affected utilities.
+For a broader perspective, see how New York and Massachusetts are addressing the same challenge.

 How can I find out about my local water quality?